benjamin-maynard/kubernetes-cloud-mysql-backup/README.md

 ## S3 Backend Configuration

-The below subheadings detail how to setup the backends for an Amazon S3 Backend.
+The below subheadings detail how to configure kubernetes-cloud-mysql-backup to backup to an Amazon S3 backend.

 ### S3 - Configuring the S3 Bucket & AWS IAM User